GapIntelligence/html-css-standards/README.md

 ## Indentation
 Use 2 spaces for indentation in your editor of choice.

+## HTML Templating Languages
+Always an HTML templating language like Slim, Haml, or Jade when possible.
+Ain't nobody got time to write standard HTML.
+It's time consuming and can be difficult to manage the closing of tags.
+Slim has been Gap Intelligence's language of choice because it processes slightly faster than it's competition, but if you feel something else works better for you, use it.
+Just be sure to run it by the backend team as they have to write HTML sometimes as well.

 ## Quotes
 Use double quotes around attribute values.